 New England’s long love affair with ice cream burst into full flower with the soda fountain, where it was served, and the automobile, which ushered in a whole new kind of retail commerce.

 The soda fountain owes its American existence to a Yale chemistry professor named Benjamin Silliman.
 In 1806 he bought from England newly invented equipment that impregnated water with carbon dioxide.
 He called it soda water.
-Silliman began selling it in New Haven, Conn.
-Sales were brisk, so he invented a bigger machine, took in three partners and opened soda fountains along the East Coast.
+Silliman then began selling it in New Haven, Conn.
+Sales were brisk, so he invented a bigger machine.
+He took in three partners and opened soda fountains along the East Coast.

 The Boston Herald’s indomitable photographer Leslie Jones took this photo of a wrecked H.P.
 Hood & Sons ice cream wagon in August 1921.
 The horse ran wild down Beacon Street in Boston, according to the caption.

-Hayward Farms opened its first ice cream stand in Milford, N.H., in 1940 by Charles P. and Fredericka Hayward.
+Charles P. and Fredericka Hayward opened Hayward Farms’ first dairy bar in Milford, N.H., in 1940.
 Later a second store opened in Nashua.
 Milk from the couple’s 150 cows was originally used to make ice cream.
 (Now the cows are gone.)
 During World War II, Hayward farms sometimes only opened for three days a week because of the sugar scarcity.

 The Shady Glen Dairy Farm Ice Cream Bar in Manchester, Conn., started when John and Bernice Rieg decided to diversify their farm.
 They bought a small cottage in 1948 and built it into an ice cream store with 47 seats.
 It was so successful they then opened another.